 Throughout the 1970s, the James Bond series seem to follow trends rather than set them:

 The pre-titles sequence is textbook Bond.
-While 007 free-falling out of an aeroplane is breathtaking, any excitement is left void by the film taking only a matter of minutes to descend into buffoonery.
+While 007 free-falling out of an aeroplane is breathtaking, any excitement is left void by the film taking only minutes to descend into buffoonery.
 Jaws flaps around in the sky, accompanied by circus music, and lands in a tent for clowns.

 By the end of the pre-titles sequence, we're already asking: "Did we really need Jaws back?"
 This is the beyond frightening killer who slammed Fekkish against a stone pillar in The Spy Who Loved Me and murdered him in cold blood.
 This is the man who had no qualms about killing women.
 The idea of Jaws turning into a lovable clown who falls in love with a pig-tailed blonde and turning good to help Bond is preposterous.

 One can only wince at Roger, while ever the professional, delivering the line: